-8.5 This acknowledges that the need to preserve residential amenity is a key consideration.
-But the current application fails in this respect.
-Please see Harmful backland development above, and below.
-Concern expressed by residents Please see the Appx to this letter, which lists some of the concerns expressed directly to this Association by local residents.
+9. Concern expressed by residents Please see Appx B to this letter, which lists some of the concerns expressed directly to this Association by local residents.
 Following these emails, they called a public meeting - one attended by upwards of 35 people.
+Since then, they have formed a sub-committee of ten under the umbrella of our Association.
 Such is the strength of feeling against this proposed housing development on the part of local residents.